jameschandler1/cat-client/README.md

-# cat-client
+# Catstronauts - client

- client for the catspace gql certification project
+The starting point of the `client` code for the gql certification project.